-Programs leading to certification in Special Education may be pursued in the areas of Mental Retardation and Learning Disabilities.
+Programs leading to certification in Special Education may be pursued in the areas of Mental Retardation, Learning Disabilities, and Early Childhood for the Handicapped.
 A specific program of courses is planned in conjunction with the student's major advisor.
 The student should consult an advisor in the Department of Curriculum and Instruction for further assistance in the appropriate area.